top of page

 Self-Awareness

-Single-session or multiple session workshops are offered for writers and aspiring writers of all levels, as well as for non-writers wanting to enhance self-knowledge, creativity or spirituality.
-Workshops may be held in community venues such as public libraries, yoga and wellness centers, houses of worship, art and nature centers, and as part of professional conferences.
+Single-session or multiple-session workshops are offered for writers and aspiring writers of all levels, as well as for non-writers wanting to enhance self-knowledge, creativity or spirituality.
+Workshops may be held in community venues such as libraries, yoga and wellness centers, houses of worship, art and nature centers, and virtually.
 Expressive arts workshops may also be held in private homes, including to honor personal milestones or to commemorate family events.

-Sessions typically include: writing tools, motivation and feedback; reading and discussing examples by published writers; prompts and time to write; and optional sharing.
+Sessions typically include: writing tools, motivation and feedback; reading and discussing mentor texts by published writers; prompts and time to write; and optional sharing.
 Some workshops may include group critique, if desired.
 Certain workshops incorporate simple visual art projects.

-I tailor each workshop to the venue and to the particular interests and abilities of participants.
+I tailor each workshop to the particular interests and abilities of participants.
 In addition to working on my own, I co-facilitate expressive arts workshops with other artists and educators.

 The Creative Impulse: Gathering the Sparks, Fanning the Flames

-In this workshop you’ll be asked to consider why you write (or want to write), what topics compel you, who your ideal reader (even if only imagined) is, and what impact you want your writing to have for yourself and for readers.
-In generating new work (gathering the sparks), we’ll consider fresh approaches to well-worn subjects, as well as try out less familiar topics.
-To develop and hone work in process (fanning the flames), we’ll explore tools to engage prospective readers (and publishers) and to take writing to a more self-satisfying level.
+I'll guide you to consider why you write (or want to write), what topics compel you, who your ideal audience (even if only imagined) is, and what impact you want your writing to have for yourself and others.
+In generating new work (gathering the sparks), we consider fresh approaches to well-worn subjects, as well as try out less familiar topics.
+To develop and hone work in process (fanning the flames), we explore tools to engage prospective readers, publishers, and listeners and to take writing to a more self-satisfying level.

 Writing Toward Emotional Healing and Growth